-ID Requirement Additional Clarification 3.13A The Clearinghouse must delay the publication of The Clearinghouse must not any report on Clearinghouse activity which would become a "back door" to expose registry statistics for a minimum of 90 access time-sensitive days, to be consistent with ICANN protections of information about registry registry business intelligence data.
-However, operation that is otherwise nothing in this requirement should delay protected. distribution of reports to ICANN in a prompt manner.
-3.13B Best practices and statutes for audit and compliance may require trademark data to be retained or other audit and reporting mechanisms to be implemented by the Clearinghouse.
+ID Requirement Additional Clarification 3.13A The Clearinghouse must delay the publica- tion of any report on Clearinghouse activity The Clearinghouse must not become a "back door"

+which would expose registry statistics for a minimum of 90 days, to be consistent with ICANN protections of registry business intel- ligence data.
+However, nothing in this re- quirement should delay distribution of reports to ICANN in a prompt manner. to access time-sensitive information about registry operation that is otherwise protected.
+3.13B Best practices and statutes for audit and compliance may require trademark data to be retained or other audit and reporting mecha- nisms to be implemented by the Clearing- house.

-4. Technical Requirements
+Technical Requirements

-4.1.
-Overview of Technical Requirements
+1. Overview of Technical Requirements